 Oral and Maxillofacial surgeons are well versed in emergency care, acute treatment and long-term reconstruction and rehabilitation – not just for physical reasons but emotional as well.
 Oral and maxillofacial surgeons are trained, skilled, and uniquely qualified to manage and treat facial trauma.
 Injuries to the face, by their very nature, impart a high degree of emotional, as well as physical trauma to patients.
 The science and art of treating these injuries require special training involving a “hands-on” experience and an understanding of how the treatment provided will influence the patient’s long term function and appearance.

-Dr. Miremadi and Dr. Monto meet and exceed these modern standards.
-They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
+Dr. Miremadi meets and exceeds these modern standards.
+He is trained, skilled, and uniquely qualified to manage and treat facial trauma.
 Dr. Miremadi is on staff at Miami Valley Hospital, a level 1 Trauma center, and works closely with the trauma team to treat patients with;

 - Facial lacerations